Jimmy Page: 2000s

-On 10 December 2007, the surviving members of Led Zeppelin, as well as John Bonham's son, Jason Bonham played a charity concert at the O2 Arena London.
+On 10 December 2007, the surviving members of Led Zeppelin, as well as Jason Bonham played a charity concert at the O2 Arena London.
 According to Guinness World Records 2009, Led Zeppelin set the world record for the "Highest Demand for Tickets for One Music Concert" as 20 million requests for the reunion show were rendered online.
 On 7 June 2008, Page and John Paul Jones appeared with the Foo Fighters to close the band's concert at Wembley Stadium, performing "Rock and Roll" and "Ramble On".
 On 20 June 2008, at a ceremony at Guildford Cathedral, he was awarded an honorary doctorate from the University of Surrey.
 For the 2008 Summer Olympics, Page, David Beckham and Leona Lewis represented Britain during the closing ceremonies on 24 August 2008.
 Beckham rode a double-decker bus into the stadium, and Page and Lewis performed "Whole Lotta Love".

 In 2008, Page co-produced a documentary film directed by Davis Guggenheim entitled It Might Get Loud.
 The film examines the history of the electric guitar, focusing on the careers and styles of Page, The Edge and Jack White.
 The film premiered on 5 September 2008 at the Toronto International Film Festival.
 Page also participated in the three-part BBC documentary London Calling: The making of the Olympic handover ceremony on 4 March 2009.
 On 4 April 2009, Page inducted Jeff Beck into the Rock and Roll Hall of Fame.
 Page announced his 2010 solo tour while talking to Sky News on 16 December 2009.